 - Multi-platform support – Can take between 3-6 months

 - Data warehousing – Can take 6-8 weeks

-The project manager that you will be provided with will help you manage all of the various stages of the project and mitigate some of the risks that usually appear when working on large projects.
-This is one of the biggest benefits of choosing a service provider to create your product.
+The project manager will help you manage all of the various tasks and stages of the project and mitigate some of the risks that usually appear when working on large projects.
+This is one of the most significant benefits of choosing a service provider to create your product.

-Find out also what architecture type you should choose for your project in our Monolith vs Microservices vs Serverless article.
+Find out also the idea of what architecture type you should choose for your project in our Monolith vs Microservices vs Serverless article.